Coping with change and uncertainty is essential. It requires the right mindset, level of awareness, and practical skills. Do you have these tools?

 Physical Pain & Emotional Distress

 Yes, making changes can be painful.
-Psychosomatic pain is your body’s way of responding to stress and it’s why change is hard for us mentally and physically.
+Psychosomatic pain is your body’s way of responding to stress, which is why change is hard for us mentally and physically.
 These kinds of reactions can occur when you encounter new ideas conflicting with your current thinking or doing things.
-Psychologists call this pain cognitive dissonance.
+Psychologists call this pain “cognitive dissonance.”

 The internal conflict creates an emotional crisis.
 Business and personal issues get tangled.
 The result is that you think you are dealing with either a work or personal problem.
 In reality, you can’t separate them.
 You are one whole person.
 As much as you’d like to keep work only at work or personal only at home, you can’t.
 So, whatever emotional issues come, it doesn’t matter the catalyst.

-Cognitive dissonance is a term used by psychology to describe the pain caused when we encounter things that don’t fit in our current worldview.
+Cognitive dissonance is a term used by psychology to describe the pain caused when we encounter things that don’t fit our current worldview.
 This happens as we try to reconcile conflicting ideas.
-It is important not to ignore the symptoms, otherwise, it will manifest in other ways.
+It is important not to ignore the symptoms.
+Otherwise, it will manifest in other ways.
 This discomfort is telling you there is something you need to address.

 Any disruption to your worldview forces you to make mental adjustments.
 When you mess with the filter of your worldview, you can upset your emotional equilibrium.
 The result is cognitive dissonance.
 Have you experienced this?

 Focus on the Reasons Behind the Change

 To handle change, you need to understand the reasons behind the change, but this isn’t enough.
 You must be able to accept the reasons.
 If you know the reasons but reject them, you will not move beyond the emotional effects.
 Learning how to cope with the reasons for change is vital for handling the impact of change.

 Ask why people make assumptions, then go one step further and ask yourself if you are doing it as well?